 HowToGetLicensed

-How to Get a Optician License in California
+How to Get an Optician License in California

 Last updated: March 2, 2026

 California is the nation's most populous state with one of the most competitive real estate markets, making it an excellent place to start a career as a optician.
 Licensing in California is overseen by the California State Board of Optometry.
-The process requires 0 hours of pre-license education and costs between $7,500 and $8,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the ABO Certification Exam (administered by California State Board of Optometry) with a score of at least 70%.

-California requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+California does not require any pre-license education hours.
 Budget between $7,500 and $8,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring opticians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Optician in California